CoolBitX-Technology/sygna-bridge-util-j/README.md

 API calls to communicate with Sygna Bridge server.

-We use **baisc auth** with all the API calls.
+We use **basic auth** with all the API calls.
 To simplify the process, we provide a API class to deal with authentication and post/ get request format.

 ```java